shashisp/readr/README.md

 # Readr

-Read all news in one single dashboard
+Read Hackernews articles in your dashboard

 ## Features